 Ivanti Voice comes with a default dial plan.
 Although all numbers used in this dial plan can be changed to match your requirements, Ivanti recommends working within the dial plan if possible, or making the minimal changes needed to fit your business environment.
-Some numbers are for specialized purposes which are not actually destinations, such as call restrictions (refer to "Office Phone System" on page 156), music on hold (refer to the online help topic "SIP Soft Switch Configuration: Special Numbers"), call pickup (refer to "Office Phone System" on page 156), phone groups (refer to "Office Phone System" on page 156).
+Some numbers are for specialized purposes which are not actually destinations, such as call restrictions (refer to "Office Phone System" on page 156), music on hold (refer to the online help topic "SIP Soft Switch Configuration: Special Numbers"), call pickup (refer to "Office Phone System" on page 156), phone groups (refer to "Office Phone System" on page 156), and authorization codes (refer to "Office Phone System" on page 156).